 There’s no doubt about it.
-Long distance calls can get expensive.
+Long-distance calls can get expensive.
 Luckily there are plenty of ways to save money on international calling.
 The first step is to do your research on the various options available.
-With Global Call Forwarding, you can easily purchase a foreign virtual phone number.
+With Global Call Forwarding, you can easily buy a virtual phone number from another country.
 Simply choose which country you’d like to have a local phone number in, for example, if you live in the United States but your mother lives in Finland, you can purchase a geographic phone number for your mother’s local city in Finland.

 History of the Calling Card

 Back in the horse and buggy days, a calling card did not have the same meaning that it has today, but they were an essential part of social communication at the time.
 Calling cards were what people, most likely gentleman callers, left behind when a woman was not at home.
 Social calls were made when the woman was at home and the man would stop by to talk and the two would basically hang out together.
 However, a man couldn’t just show up to the woman’s home; usually, his driver would walk up to the door and relay the message that the gentleman had come to call on the woman.
 Her butler would then relay the message to the lady of the house and she would make her decision to let him in or not.
 In modern times this would equate to the man sending a text to the woman asking “u up?” or something similar, and the woman would then either ignore him or respond with a yes or no.

 Since there were no phones back in those days, the act of reaching someone wasn’t so simple.
 A calling card would be left behind if a gentleman came and the woman did not answer, which is comparable to leaving a voicemail or simply sending an “??” after no response.
 The meaning of a calling card has drastically changed since then, but the motive behind both remains the same: to get in contact with someone.